vanatteveldt/github-workshop/tutorials/creating_and_cloning.md

 When at some point (in about 15 minutes) you're pushing your first commits to GitHub, you'll naturally be required to authenticate.
-It used to be the case that you can just give your username and password, but [the times they are a changing](https://github.blog/2020-12-15-token-authentication-requirements-for-git-operations/#what-you-need-to-do-today).
+It used to be the case that you can just give your username and password, but [the times they are a-changing](https://github.blog/2020-12-15-token-authentication-requirements-for-git-operations/#what-you-need-to-do-today).
 For you now you can still do this (the dates mentioned in the link have been postponed), but you might get a warning that this is 'deprecated', and will no longer be possible from August 13, 2021.
 For more details